MitchellV3/INTP-362-Blog-2/README.md

 ## The Project

 I'm going to be walking through the process of creating a small portion of a personal project I've been working on.
 We'll be creating an Electron app with an integrated, usable terminal.
-This will be done with the help of [xterm.js](https://xtermjs.org/), and [node-pty](https://github.com/microsoft/node-pty).
+This will be done with the help of [**xterm.js**](https://xtermjs.org/), and [**node-pty**](https://github.com/microsoft/node-pty).
 For the front-end, we won't be using any frameworks, just plain old HTML, CSS, and JavaScript, for simplicity's sake.

 ### Alright, what do these do?

-#### xterm.js
+#### **xterm.js**

-- xterm.js is a front-end component that provides a terminal emulator for web apps, we'll use it to render the terminal in our Electron app.
+- **xterm.js** is a front-end component that provides a terminal emulator for web apps, we'll use it to render the terminal in our Electron app.

-#### node-pty
+#### **node-pty**

-- node-pty is a module that provides a pseudo-terminal interface for Node.js, we'll use it to create a shell session for the terminal emulator to interact with.
+- **node-pty** is a module that provides a pseudo-terminal interface for Node.js, we'll use it to create a shell session for the terminal emulator to interact with.
 Which essentially means that it will give us proper read and write functionality for the terminal to properly interact with our computer.

-## The Setup
+## Where to start

 I touched on the setup a little bit in my last post, but ultimately, your best bet is to read the official [Electron Quick Start Guide](https://www.electronjs.org/docs/tutorial/quick-start).
 What I _will_ do is quickly go over installing the dependencies we'll need for this project, and setting up the basic structure of the project.

 ### Installing Dependencies

-Assuming you have a basic Electron project set up, we basically just need to install node-pty, xterm.js, and any addons we want to use with xterm.js.
+Assuming you have a basic Electron project set up, we basically just need to install **node-pty**, **xterm.js**, and any xterm addons we want to use.
 The terminal should be open in the root directory of your project, and we'll run the following command:

 ```bash
 npm install node-pty xterm xterm-addon-fit xterm-addon-web-links xterm-addon-search
 ```

 This will install all of the dependencies we need for this project.
 You can check that they were installed by looking at the `package.json` file in the root directory of your project.
 You should see something similar to this:

+#### **`package.json`**

 ```json
 {